adooze/ZeroPanels_for_Stock_V0.2/README.md

 This this version alpha 0.1 and has only been tested on my modified V0.2 right now.

-Thans to zruncho and probalby-erwins-cat for their work.
+Thanks to zruncho and probalby-erwins-cat for their work.